adtac/fssb/README.md

 something else - to a filename in the sandbox.
 And then lets the syscall go on.
 To the CPU, you basically asked to create a file in the sandbox.
 So it does.

-Then just after the sycall finishes (after the file is created), FSSB switches the value to its original value.
+Then just after the syscall finishes (after the file is created), FSSB switches the value to its original value.
 Now, syscalls are pretty low-level.
 And we're operating on either sides of a syscall - just before and after its execution.
 So the program has no way of knowing that the file was actually created in the sandbox.
 Every